 Become a Bushcare Volunteer

 - Check out the site map and select a preferred site.

-- You can select the opportunity that is right for you and we will get in contact with you and book you into one of our regular Bushcare sessions.
+- You can select the opportunity that is right for you and we will get in contact with you to book you into one of our regular Bushcare sessions.

 - Complete an onsite induction with one of our qualified supervisors.

 - Start your first volunteer shift.

 Our Community Nursery Program enlists the help of dedicated volunteers who propagate thousands of indigenous plants (including rare species) each year.
 These plants can then be used by Bushcare volunteers or by Council as part of our ongoing works program.

 - Manly Dam Community Nursery - Every Friday morning from 8.30am to 12.30pm